dennisdebel/airtrack/README.md

 ```

 ## Config
-Change the AIRTAGNAME to match the name you gave to your airtag (yes, if you pair one, scroll to the bottom of the suggested  name list and you will be able to add a custom name and emoji).
-Also change YOURUSERNAME to... your computer accounts user name...in 'track.sh'
+In 'track.sh' Change the AIRTAGNAME to match the name you gave to your airtag (yes, if you pair one, scroll to the bottom of the suggested  name list and you will be able to add a custom name).

 ## Tracking Multiple Airtags
 This script is very basic, a blunt way to track multiple targets is to add the following to `script.sh`.
 Don't forget to edit SECONDAIRTAGNAME, log-SECONDAIRTAGNAME.txt and YOURUSERNAME variables.